-- The goal of treating high blood pressure is to maintain blood pressure control in order to prevent or delay the development of complications. - Research shows that a team-based approach to treatment-involving the patient, his or her social support system (family, friends and/or support groups), the health care provider team (doctors, nurses and allied health personnel), community health workers and pharmacists-is an effective way to achieve blood pressure control in patients.

-- The main options for controlling high blood pressure include healthy lifestyle practices and blood pressure lowering medications.
-For more information on a high blood pressure management program visit startwithyourheart.com/knowitcontrolit. - Healthy lifestyle practices that are beneficial in controlling high blood pressure include: - Maintaining a healthy weight or losing weight (for those who are overweight or obese).
+- The goal of treating high blood pressure is to maintain blood pressure control in order to prevent or delay the development of complications. - Research shows that a team-based approach to treatment-involving the patient, his or her social support system (family, friends and/or support groups), the health care provider team (doctors, nurses and allied health personnel), community health workers and pharmacists-is an effective way to achieve blood pressure control in patients. - The main options for controlling high blood pressure include healthy lifestyle practices and blood pressure lowering medications.
+For more information on how to manage high blood pressure visit startwithyourheart.com. - Healthy lifestyle practices that are beneficial in controlling high blood pressure include: - Maintaining a healthy weight or losing weight (for those who are overweight or obese).
 See esmmweighless.com. - Engaging in regular physical activity.
-See myeatsmartmovemore.com. - Maintaining a healthy diet (including reducing sodium intake).
-For general information on physical activity and healthy eating, please visit - myeatsmartmovemore.com. - medinsteadofmeds.com. - cdc.gov/dhdsp/data\statistics/fact\sheets/fs\sodium.htm. cdc.gov/salt/pdfs/Reducing\Sodium\Diet\BP\Control.pdf. - Avoiding tobacco products and secondhand smoke for non-smokers and quitting for current smokers.
+See eatsmartmovemorenc.com. - Maintaining a healthy diet (including reducing sodium intake).
+For general information on physical activity and healthy eating, please visit - eatsmartmovemore.com. - medinsteadofmeds.com. - cdc.gov/dhdsp/data\statistics/fact\sheets/fs\sodium.htm. - Avoiding tobacco products and secondhand smoke for non-smokers and quitting for current smokers.
 For general information about smoking and how to get help quitting, please visit quitlinenc.com or call 1-800-QUIT-NOW (1-800-784-8669). - Limiting alcohol consumption.
 Men should have no more than two drinks per day, and women should have no more than one.
-For more information, visit cdc.gov/alcohol. - Get adequate sleep (at least 7 hours per night).
-For more information on adequate sleep visit cdc.gov/features/getting-enough-sleep. - In many circumstances, one or more blood pressure lowering medications may be needed in combination with healthy lifestyle practices to maintain blood pressure control. - If blood pressure-lowering medications are recommended by a health care provider, taking them every day as prescribed is vital to help control high blood pressure.
-Patients should never stop taking their medications without first talking to their health care provider or pharmacist. - Because blood pressure can fluctuate, home monitoring and recording of blood pressure readings can provide health care providers with valuable information to determine whether a given treatment plan is working.
+For more information, visit cdc.gov/alcohol. - Getting adequate sleep (at least 7 hours per night).
+For more information on adequate sleep visit cdc.gov/features/sleep/index.html. - In many circumstances, one or more blood pressure lowering medications may be needed in combination with healthy lifestyle practices to maintain blood pressure control. - If blood pressure-lowering medications are recommended by a health care provider, taking them every day as prescribed is vital to help control high blood pressure.
+Patients should never stop taking their medications without first talking to their health care provider or pharmacist.

-- Visit preventchronicdiseasenc.com for information on how to monitor blood pressure. - Patients can also work with their pharmacists to measure blood pressure and monitor blood pressure medication adherence.
+- Because blood pressure can fluctuate, home monitoring and recording of blood pressure readings can provide health care providers with valuable information to determine whether a given treatment plan is working. - Visit startwithyourheart.com for information on how to monitor blood pressure. - Patients can also work with their pharmacists to measure blood pressure and monitor blood pressure medication adherence.